Canarie-Sensor-RPI/geocens-js-api/README.markdown

 	}]

 The returned objects contain timestamp and value properties.
 The timestamps correspond to the number of milliseconds since January 1, 1970, 00:00:00 UTC.
 They can be parsed with JavaScript's built-in Date library: `new Date(1356998400000)`.

+Afterwards, the GeoCENS Map and GeoCENS Chart modules can be used to visualize the sensor and datastreams.

 ## Usage